 Natural Bridge State Park is managed by the Virginia Department of Conservation and Recreation.
 The park hosts 150,000 visitors per year and is expected to welcome more than one million per year in the future.
 Education at Natural Bridge focuses on bridge history, caverns, geology, and ecology.
 The Monacan Indian Living History Exhibit is continuing to develop and offers Virginia SOL compliant programs for students.

-Student Field Trip and Group Day Tours
+Student Field Trips and Group Day Tours

 The Natural Bridge State Park is a great field trip and group tour destination in spring, summer, and fall.
 We invite people of all ages to learn about the discovery of the Natural Bridge, experience the Monacan Living History Exhibit, explore the deepest commercial caverns on the East Coast, and enjoy beautiful trails filled with native flora and fauna.